Azure-Samples/communication-services-authentication-hero-csharp/docs/deployment-guides/deploy-and-test-sample-on-azure.md

    - Using a manually generated token and calling the server directly
    - Using a sample client

-   Please see the two options in detail here [Test deployed service](../test-tools/test-backend-service.md).
+   Please see the two options in detail here.
+[Test deployed service](../test-tools/test-backend-service.md).

+   Here is a set of endpoints that can be tested.
+[API Endpoints](../design-guides/endpoints-and-responses.md).
+   For testing with the client, we currently use GetAcsToken, and CreateOrGetACSUser.

 **[Proceed to Architecture Overview ...](../design-guides/architecture-overview.md)**